Green Hydrogen Market Size and Share

 Asia Pacific maintains the largest share at 48%, whereas Europe exhibits the fastest growth with a 54.17% CAGR, supported by comprehensive policy incentives.

-What is the main supply-chain challenge facing the industry?
+What is the main supply chain challenge in the green hydrogen market?

 Limited availability of platinum-group metals for PEM stacks poses a near-term bottleneck, potentially delaying capacity additions until recycling and substitution measures scale.